rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - Packet switching
     - Data is broken down into packets
     - Each packet is sent individually to the destination, taking the most efficient route
-    - Packets are reassembled at the destination
+    - Packets are assigned a sequential number and reassembled at the destination
     - Advantages:
         - Efficient
         - Saves bandwidth
         - Secure as multiple routes are harder to track
     - Disadvantages:
         - Sequence of packets received may not be in in order
-        - Requires assembly at destination
+        - Requires assembly at destination, hence more time

 - Circuit switching
     - A dedicated communication path (circuit) is established between 2 devices, and remains open until the communication ends.
 Eg: telephone call